-But that is the blessing bestowed upon Griffin Motors Racing /Team GMR over the past few months as we were able to reunite legendary beach racer Mr. Goldsmith with the very same car he drove in a Modified-Sportsman race on February 21, 1958 – the “Roarin’ Relic,” which is widely believed to be the oldest remaining authentic NASCAR race car remaining, which he’d finished fifth in only two days before winning the final Grand National race run on the 4.2-mile Beach-Road course in a Smokey Yunick prepared 1958 Pontiac.
+But that is the blessing bestowed upon Griffin Motors Racing /Team GMR over the past few months as we were able to reunite legendary beach racer Mr. Paul Goldsmith with the very same car he drove in a Modified-Sportsman race on February 21, 1958 – the “Roarin’ Relic,” which is widely believed to be the oldest remaining authentic NASCAR race car remaining, which he’d driven to a fifth place finish only two days before winning the final Grand National race run on the 4.2-mile Beach-Road course in a Smokey Yunick-prepared 1958 Pontiac.

-But Goldsmith wasn’t bound strictly to bikes; if it had wheels, Goldsmith was good at it, as evidenced by his record on four wheels.
+But Goldsmith wasn’t bound strictly to motorcycles; if it had wheels, Goldsmith was good at racing it, as evidenced by his record on both two and four wheels.
 And it didn’t matter what or where.
-With his reputation as a winner, he also ran the Indy 500 six times, with a best finish of third, and he was soon teamed together with Ray Nichels by Bunkie Knudsen, the head of Pontiac, in stock cars ,and they performed so well and won so often that, given the “Win on Sunday, Sell on Monday” nature of the sport, Pontiac jumped from the number 8th seller of new cars to #3, behind only Ford and Chevrolet after only one year of the Goldsmith/Nichels partnership.
+With his reputation as a winner, he also ran the Indy 500 six times, with best finishes of third and fifth, and he was soon teamed together with Ray Nichels by Bunkie Knudsen, the head of Pontiac, in stock cars ,and they performed so well and won so often that, given the “Win on Sunday, Sell on Monday” nature of the sport, Pontiac jumped from the number 8th seller of new cars to #3, behind only Ford and Chevrolet after only one year of the Goldsmith/Nichels partnership.

 In short, Goldsmith was a master behind the wheel or gripping handlebars; a good example is the 1963 Daytona Challenge 250 where Paul ran a 1963 Pontiac Tempest on the 2.5-mile track, beating Porshes, Corvettes, Jaguars and such – by five miles; he was so good that both legendary racer AJ Foyt and famed mechanic Smokey Yunick declared him to be the “best pure racer” they’d ever competed against or with.

-But Mother Nature had other ideas as Goldsmith, who had indeed planned to come down, was snowed in the day he planned to fly out of the airport he owns in Griffith, IN.
-(It was an interesting morning as I tried to reach all the people in Florida whom I’d told that “Goldy” was coming that he, in fact, wouldn’t be available.
-May have been the closest I’ve ever come to having a full-blown stroke.)
+But Mother Nature had other ideas as Goldsmith, who had indeed planned to come down to Daytona, was snowed in the day he planned to fly out of the airport he owns in Griffith, IN.

-With the “Relic,” which is owned by the Bobby Griffin and Bob Pemberton Trust, taking her rightful place on the main floor of the Hall of Fame, on a long-term lease to the MSHFA, we found ourselves in a quandary.
-We had the “First Entry” a tribute car to its heritage as Entry #1 in the inaugural Southern 500, and now the “Relic” was on display in Florida.
-What’s next?
+With the “Relic,” taking her rightful place on the main floor of the Hall of Fame, on loan to the MSHFA, we found ourselves in a quandary.
+We had the “First Entry,” a re-creation tribute car to its heritage as Entry #1 in the inaugural Southern 500, and now the “Relic” was on display in Florida.
+What next?

 We needed a car.

-So, we got one – we recreated the “Relic” with another Olds Rocket 88, as closely as possible, mechanically – an in-house rebuilt 1957 J-2 Olds Rocket engine — and aesthetically, to the “Relic” itself.
+So, we got one – we re-created the “Relic” with another Olds Rocket 88, as closely as possible mechanically – with an in-house rebuilt 1957 J-2 Olds Rocket engine – and aesthetically, to the original “Relic” itself.
 We then had the car hand-lettered and numbered – a rarity these days, and even had a couple decals recreated solely for this project to ensure an accurate representation.

 Then we call Paul, The Man, the guy in multiple halls of fame.
 “When can we bring a car up that we think Mr. Goldsmith would like to see?”
 I asked of Craig Anderson.
 And after a bit of sliding dates around we finally determined that April 23, 2021 was going to be THE day, with our primary goal being to recreate the pre-race photo of Goldsmith we had, even down to new white pants with a black stripe and a shirt with black piping on the collar, and to let that freshly-rebuilt 1957 Olds J-2 Rocket engine ROAR as rides were given to friends, family, and employees of Mr. Goldsmith, plus a few who wanted to drive it on the 4,900’ runway at the airport Mr. Goldsmith owns.